top of page

 LLC

-• Pass-through taxation (profits taxed once at personal level)
+• Pass-through taxation (profits taxed once at the personal level)

 • Can choose corporate taxation if desired